 “What?!?!”
 Draco yelped.

 “Tom Marvolo Riddle.
 Born to a witch and a muggle.
-Lucius bragged about it, though I’m sure that he would’ve made sure that he had a way to kill Riddle himself, if he started to veer in a direction not in line with Lucius’s beliefs and guidance.
+Lucius bragged about it.
 Thought it amusing and ironic.
 Said he agreed enough with Riddle’s end goal to follow him until the time was right, and anyone with that much natural power and charisma would do great things.
 He later excused his allowing Riddle to brand him like a sheep by saying that he didn’t wish to get on Riddle’s bad side!
 Your precious Lucius, along with all of his pureblood noble witches and wizards, willingly groveled at their lord’s feet, in the mud, and kissed his robes!”
 She said icily, her words having even more impact for her too calm tone.
 “And with every brand that he pressed into their flesh, Marking them as his, so they ended centuries of wizarding heritage and tradition and lineage.”

 Her son collapsed in his chair, his face ashen grey.
 She continued on, merciless.